freeradical13/freeradical13.github.io/index.md

 1. An electron transport chain pumps H<sup>+</sup> cations across a membrane against the ions' concentration gradients.
 1. The H<sup>+</sup> cations want to move back across the membrane down their concentration gradient.
 This potential energy is called the proton motive force.
-1. The enzymatic complex ATP synthase in the membrane uses the diffusion of H<sup>+</sup> cations through it to drive phosphorylation of ADP into ATP.
-ATP synthase:
+1. The enzymatic complex ATP synthase in the membrane uses the diffusion of H<sup>+</sup> cations through it to drive phosphorylation of ADP into ATP:
     1. H<sup>+</sup> cations enter a channel called the [Stator][].
     1. H<sup>+</sup> cations enter binding sites within a rotor which spins in the membrane.
     1. After one turn, the H<sup>+</sup> cations pass through another channel in the Stator and through the membrane.